benjaminhuanghuang/design-pattern/g4-3-Behavioral-11/visitor/README.md

 # Visitor Design Pattern

+The Visitor pattern allows you to add or define new functionality to an object without changing the code for that object.
+The new logic resides in a external object or function called the 'visitor'.

-It is used to change the behavior of a class lets you separate algorithms from the objects on which they operate.
+It is used to change the behavior of a class, lets you separate algorithms from the objects on which they operate.

 Visitor is a behavioral design pattern that allows `adding new behaviors` to existing class hierarchy `without` altering any existing code.